stefaneusunt/ency/README.md

 # Ency

 A minimal document creation/manager web app.

-Works offline too.
+# Features
+ - Export/Import documents as JSON
+ - Automatic saving in `localStorage`
+ - Doesn't require an Internet connection to function